Best Paid Substack Newsletters 2026 (Top 15 by Revenue)

 Best Paid Substacks for Culture & Ideas

 The Honest Broker, Experimental History, and Internet Princess are the three paid Substacks that will genuinely change how you think — about music, behavior, and modern life, respectively.
 At a combined $18/month, they deliver cultural criticism that rivals long-form magazine writing at a fraction of the cost.
-Some of the most rewarding paid Substacks don't cover markets or policy — they make you think differently about art, science, and the world.
+Culture Substacks are also the category that benefits most from a weekend digest — long-form ideas reading is the worst possible 7am inbox content.

 The Honest Broker — Ted Gioia